oSquat/mooltipy/README.md

 mooltipass = MooltipassClient()

-if mooltipass.ping():
+if mooltipass is None:
-    print('Connected to the mooltipass!')
-else:
-    print('Failed to connect to mooltipass.')
+    print('Could not connect to the Mooltipass')
     sys.exit(0)

 mootipass.do_some_stuff()